-Alloys 200 and 201 possess excellent resistance in many corrosive environments including hydrofluoric acid and alkalis.
+Nickel 200 and 201 plate possess excellent resistance in many corrosive environments including hydrofluoric acid and alkalis.
 These alloys perform extremely well under reducing conditions but can also be used in oxidizing conditions due to the formation of a passive oxide film.
-The outstanding resistance of Alloys 200 and 201 in caustics is based on this type of protection.
+The outstanding resistance of Nickel 200 and 201 plate in caustics is based on this type of protection.

-In conditions where temperatures exceed 600ºF (315ºC), Alloy 201 is the preferred material, due to its lower carbon content.
+In conditions where temperatures exceed 600ºF (315ºC), Nickel 201 plate is the preferred material, due to its lower carbon content.

-The resistance of Alloys 200 and 201 in mineral acid applications varies depending on the concentration and temperature, as well as if the solution is aerated.
+The resistance of Nickel 200 and 201 plate in mineral acid applications varies depending on the concentration and temperature, as well as if the solution is aerated.
 The alloys perform better in non-aerated acid solutions.

-Alloys 200 and 201 perform well in acids, alkalis, and neutral salt solutions.
+Nickel 200 and 201 plate perform well in acids, alkalis, and neutral salt solutions.
 However, in oxidizing salt solutions, strong corrosion can take place.

 Both alloys resist dry gases at room temperatures.
-Alloy 201 can be used in hydrogen chloride and dry chlorine gas up to 1022ºF (550ºC).
+Nickel 201 plate can be used in hydrogen chloride and dry chlorine gas up to 1022ºF (550ºC).